benjaminspak/301-Days-Of-Code/log.md

 **Link to work:*This is my codepen link to my codepen file with the above code that I learnt from Bob Ziroll, Scrimba React.j.
 Here is the link : [*https://codepen.io/meeramenon07/pen/bGEpYXQ*]

+## Log 16

+### Day 16: [18th June 2020]

+**Today's Progress: I am playing around with my code with my meme generator project now- today, I decided to reconstruct the project on my codepen file and arrange all the instructions for the project in one place here, so that later when I refer back to this project, it is much easier for me to remember, so, it is like a revision or revisiting the project from scratch: Here is the revised project with some changes in the css and some changes with the api and images

+**Link to work:*This is my codepen link to my codepen file with the above code that I learnt from Bob Ziroll, Scrimba React.j.
+Here is the link : [*https://codepen.io/meeramenon07/full/XWXNmpq*]